mrclapham/react-es6-appseed/README.md

 ```

 The file named for the partials require and underscore preceeding them - so '@import "partials/header";' imports a file named '_header.scss'.

+If preferred, the partiials may sit inside the individual component folders and be included in the entry file via their relative path.

 The 'webpack.config.js' requires the following configuration setting.